Get $15 off ED treatment (if prescribed). Start now

 Benefits

 Current research shows that intermittent fasting works for weight loss because it helps you decrease how much you eat each day.
 Intermittent fasting is a popular weight loss option because it does not require you to count calories or follow a complicated diet.
-This makes it easier to stay on the program over longer periods (Lowe, 2020).
+This makes it easier to stay on the program over longer periods.

 Disadvantages

-People with diabetes or taking antidiabetic medications may be at higher risk of developing hypoglycemia (dangerously low blood sugar levels).
-Healthcare providers may recommend adjusting medications or consulting a specialist (Grajower, 2019).
+People with diabetes or who take antidiabetic medications may be at higher risk of developing hypoglycemia (dangerously low blood sugar levels) and may want to avoid this diet.
+Healthcare providers may recommend adjusting medications or consulting a specialist.

 What to avoid?

-When engaging in IF, it is easy to binge during the times you are allowed to eat—this obviously defeats the purpose of following this eating plan.
+When practicing intermittent fasting, it’s easy to binge during eating periods—this defeats the purpose of following the eating plan.
 During your eating periods, choose healthy food options like whole grains, lean proteins, and high-fiber fruits and vegetables.
 Also, make sure to drink plenty of water throughout the day.

 2. Mediterranean diet

-The Mediterranean diet refers to an overall diet pattern followed by many countries around the Mediterranean sea.
-It encourages eating a significant amount of healthy foods like fruits, vegetables, nuts, legumes, whole grains, and monounsaturated fats like olive oil, with moderate lean meats (seafood, poultry) and dairy products (cheese, milk, eggs).
+The Mediterranean diet refers to a diet pattern followed by many countries around the Mediterranean sea.
+The diet promotes eating healthy foods like fruits, vegetables, nuts, legumes, whole grains, and monounsaturated fats like olive oil, with moderate lean meats (seafood, poultry) and dairy products (cheese, milk, eggs).
 Generally, eating red meat is limited.

 How does it work?

-By emphasizing fruits, veggies, whole grains, and healthy fats like olive oil, the Meditteranean diet guides you to foods that will keep you fuller for longer—this can result in an overall decrease in your caloric intake.
+By emphasizing fruits, veggies, whole grains, and healthy fats like olive oil, the Mediterranean diet focuses on foods that will keep you fuller for longer, which can result in an overall decrease in your caloric intake.

 Benefits

-Olive oil, one of the primary fats in the Meditteranean diet, has antioxidants and essential fatty acids.
-Studies suggest that this diet may improve your cardiovascular or heart health.
-Other benefits may include improving cholesterol, decreasing high blood pressure, and lowering blood sugar levels.
-It may also play a protective role in cancer prevention (Mazzocchi, 2019).
+Olive oil, one of the primary fats in the Mediterranean diet, contains antioxidants and essential fatty acids.
+Studies suggest that this diet may improve heart health, lower cholesterol, decrease high blood pressure, and lower blood sugar levels.
+It may also play a protective role in cancer prevention.

 Disadvantages

-Overall, the Mediterranean diet can help you lose weight.
-Still, it’s not necessarily better than other diets when used by people who are overweight, have obesity, or are trying to lose weight (Mancini, 2016).
+The Mediterranean diet may help you lose weight.
+However, it’s not necessarily better than other diets when used by people who are overweight, have obesity, or are trying to lose weight.

-It may be difficult for some people to adhere to the Mediterranean diet plan exclusively.
-The diet works best if you use it regularly and consistently.
-You also need to regulate how much you eat—too many nuts or olive oil can still lead to weight gain.
-If you have low iron or low calcium, you may need to eat more iron-rich foods or dairy products than is typically recommended on the Mediterranean diet (MedlinePlus, 2020).
+It may be difficult for some people to adhere to the Mediterranean diet plan exclusively, and the diet works best when used consistently.
+You should keep an eye on how much you eat—too many nuts or olive oil can still lead to weight gain.
+If you have low iron or low calcium, you may need to eat more iron-rich foods or dairy products than is typically recommended on the Mediterranean diet.

 Lastly, some versions of the Mediterranean diet recommend a glass of red wine daily.
-It may not be appropriate for certain people to follow this guideline, like those who are pregnant or who have liver disease (Rishor-Olney, 2021)
+It may not be appropriate for certain people to follow this guideline, like those who are pregnant or who have liver disease.

 What to avoid

 Like any diet, moderation is key for the Mediterranean diet to be effective.
 The bulk of your foods should be vegetables, fruits, and whole grains.
-Fats, especially olive oil, are a significant part of the diet—but take care not to overdo how much fats, nuts, or red wine you consume.
-Too much will defeat the goal of lowering your calorie intake.
+Fats, especially olive oil, are a significant part of the diet—but take care not to overdo fats, nuts, and red wine.

 3. DASH diet